-

 All our courses are designed to be combined with a job and a personal life.
 Still - you'll need to dedicate some time.

-You'll spend a total of 6 workdays on sessions.
+You'll spend a total of 6 workdays on modules.
 Additionally, you'll need to make time for reading the course material and writing the term paper.

 How much time this takes varies widely from student to student, and you can adjust this to fit your other commitments.